davidfigo/sudoku-game-message-passingMPI/README.md

 # ParallelSudoku

-Parallel programming on an SMP and a multicomputer, using OpenMP and MPI, respectively for Parallel and Distributed Computing course.
+Parallel game using MPI of university Instituto Superior Técnico, Universidade de Lisboa (2017/2018).
-For this purpose, it was developed a serial and two parallel implementations of a sudoku solver.
+It was developed a serial and parallel implementations of a sudoku solver.

 ### Description:
-For those unaware of this game (e.g., people coming from Mars...), the puzzle consists of a partially filled matrix n × n.
+The puzzle consists of a partially filled matrix n × n.
 The algorithm needs to fill the blank positions with values 1 through n such that no number is repeated on each of the n rows, n columns, or the n squares of √n × √n cells that split the original matrix.